eliseflaneuse/JavaScript/README.md

 Intermediate and Advanced Portions of JavaScript Algorithms and Data Structures freeCodeCamp course

 <h2>functionalProgramming</h2>

-/*
-1. Understand Functional Programming Terminology
+1. Understand Functional Programming Terminology <br>
 2. Understand the Hazards of Using Imperative Code
-*/